Tom's Guide Verdict

 The Apple Watch Ultra is Apple’s first real stab at an adventure watch.
-It’s got a durable design, a huge 49-millimeter display, an Action Button (here's how to use and customize the Action Button), and a host of outdoor sports features to make the watch feel at home on the wrist of a runner, hiker, or ironman.
+It’s got a durable design, a huge 49-millimeter display, an Action Button, and a host of outdoor sports features to make the watch feel at home on the wrist of a runner, hiker, or ironman.
 With 60 hours of battery life, it also has the stamina to keep up — something that’s been missing from the best Apple Watches for the past few years.

 Apple Watch Ultra review: Price and release date

 The Apple Watch Ultra costs $799/ £849/ AU$1,299.
 It's a singular model, outfitted with cellular support.
 In other words, cellular connectivity isn't optional the way it is for the Apple Watch 8, which starts at $399 (AU$649) for the GPS-only version.